 Approaches to engaging with housebuilders vary, often depending on the scale of development.
-For example, larger strategic development sites require infrastructure and servicing, and some LPDF members act as master developers and do this in-house (including providing transport, schools, community, health and sports facilities) before selling serviced land parcels to housebuilders.
+For example, larger strategic development sites require infrastructure and servicing, and some LPDF members do this in-house (including providing transport, schools, community, health and sports facilities) before selling serviced land parcels to housebuilders.
 In these cases, a single site could have two, three or more housebuilders constructing at once, bringing new homes quickly to the market and enabling faster delivery of strategic sites.

-While approaches may vary, all LPDF members have one common goal - to achieve planning permission and hand on to housebuilders consented land for the delivery of homes in a timely manner.
+While approaches may vary, all LPDF members have one common goal - to achieve planning permission and dispose of consented land for delivery of homes in a timely manner.